 Best time to go to Turkmenistan

-Summers are very hot and the winters are very cold, the best times to visit Turkmenistan is during either spring or autumn.
+Summers are very hot and the winters are very cold, the best time to visit Turkmenistan is during either spring or autumn.
 Otherwise, it’s always a fabulous idea to travel when there are festivals or events in Turkmenistan.

-Local Laws to be aware of in Turkmenistan
+Local laws to be aware of in Turkmenistan

 - Best not to bring up politics or the President